Control Statements in C

 Statement3/Code3;

-(Here, if the condition is true, then the sequence of statements (Statements1 Block) executes; otherwise the Statements2 Block of codes get executed.
-In both the cases, the control is then transferred to Statements3 to follow sequential execution of the program.)
+(Here, if the condition is true, then the sequence of statements (Statements1 Block) executes; otherwise, the Statements2 Block of codes get executed.
+In both cases, the control is then transferred to Statements3 to follow the sequential execution of the program.)

 (c) Nested if-else statement : –

-• In nested if… else statement, an entire if…else construct is written within either the body of the if statement or the body of an else statement.
+• In a nested if… else statement, an entire if…else construct is written within either the body of the if statement or the body of an else statement.

 • Syntax =